 As much as possible, avoid speeding since car rental firms may impose steep fines once you are caught doing this.
 The goal is to drive and ride safely.

 When hiring a vehicle, remember that most firms demand that the gas tank be refilled once it is 1/4 empty.
 You have to remember this rule so that you will not end up paying a higher charge from the rental firm.
 Fortunately, there are tons of gasoline stations in New Orleans.

 Car Damage or Break Down

 Be mindful of the traffic laws, or be wary of the red light when driving around.
-If you do have an accident, the next logical step to do is to file a police report.
+If you have an accident, the next logical step is to file a police report.
 The majority of car rental firms provide insurance coverage; therefore, call ahead and see if anything else needs to be done in the event of an accident.

 Before you return the automobile, confirm with the local rental company whether they need you to clean it.
-Remember that as a rule, it is important for you to tidy it up.
+Remember that, as a rule.
+It is important for you to tidy it up.
 It’s just damned impolite to return a leased automobile that is unclean or damaged.
 You can also have it cleaned in car wash shops in the downtown area.

 Returning the Car

 In the contract you signed upon renting a vehicle, you will see a term.
 The rule is to return the car rental on or before the end date.

 Failure to do this may lead to a fine, meaning you may need to pay more than the original agreed price.
 Some companies do charge additional fees if you do not return the car on time, so be sure you know what these rules are before renting a car in New Orleans.